 How Much Snow Do You Need To Cross-Country Ski?

-The general rule of thumb is that the minimum base levels should be around 6 inches for ideal cross-country skiing, but even less snow could be enough on well-groomed terrain.
+The general rule of thumb is that the minimum base levels should be around 6 inches for ideal cross-country skiing, but even less snow could be enough on well-groomed terrain of ski resorts.
 The maximum can be anywhere between 40 and 45 inches.

-If you don’t want to get exhausted in inadequate conditions or damage your skis, you need to have the right kind of conditions for cross-country skiing.
+If you don’t want to get exhausted in poor skiing conditions or damage your skis, you need to have the right kind of conditions for cross-country skiing.